Nivalyx/osu-wiki/wiki/Mappers_Guild/id.md

 ### Party

-Parties are groups of mappers who register to complete quests together.
-Mappers may join as many parties as they want at a time.

 *Party* merupakan kelompok mapper yang sengaja dibentuk untuk menyelesaikan suatu *quest* tertentu bersama-sama.
-Para mapper tidak dibatasi untuk dapat bergabung ke dalam berbagai *party* sebanyak apapun yang mereka inginkan.
+Para mapper tidak dibatasi untuk dapat bergabung ke dalam sebanyak apapun *party* yang mereka inginkan.

 Special quests require higher guild ranks to participate in.
 For a party to qualify as a higher rank, at least half of its members must be the required rank or higher.